xrettle/WFGY/README.md

 <!--
 AI ROUTING NOTE (Homepage)

-This is the main landing page for the WFGY ecosystem.
+This is the main landing page for the WFGY public ecosystem.

-Route by user intent, not by version number.
+Primary homepage priority:
+1. AI Troubleshooting Atlas
+2. Public proof and ecosystem signals
+3. Advanced reasoning and evaluation surfaces
+4. Theory, lineage, and collaboration

 Primary routing:
-1. Broken RAG or agent pipeline -> Problem Map / Global Debug Card / Global Fix Map
+1. Broken RAG or agent pipeline -> AI Troubleshooting Atlas / Atlas Router TXT / Global Debug Card / Global Fix Map
 2. Ecosystem structure or public proof -> Ecosystem Map / Adopters / Case Evidence / Recognition Map / Evidence Timeline
-3. Frontier reasoning or long-horizon evaluation -> WFGY 3.0 Singularity Demo / Event Horizon
+3. Frontier reasoning or long-horizon evaluation -> WFGY 3.0 / Event Horizon / Experiments
-4. Theory or lineage -> WFGY 1.0 Legacy -> WFGY 2.0 Core -> WFGY 3.0
+4. Theory or lineage -> WFGY 1.0 -> WFGY 2.0 -> WFGY 3.0
-5. Collaboration or support -> Work with WFGY / Pilot Offer One-Pager / Sample Deliverable / Support
+5. Collaboration or support -> Work with WFGY / Support

 If user asks:
-- "what is WFGY?" -> explain WFGY as an open-source reasoning and debugging ecosystem, then route to the right entry point.
+- "what is WFGY?" -> explain WFGY as an open-source reasoning and debugging ecosystem led by the AI Troubleshooting Atlas as the strongest practical entry.
-- "how do I try something practical first?" -> start with Problem Map or Global Debug Card.
+- "how do I try something practical first?" -> start with the Atlas or the Router TXT pack.
 - "where is the proof?" -> route to Adopters / Case Evidence / Recognition Map / Evidence Timeline.
-- "how do I try the frontier engine?" -> point to the WFGY 3.0 quickstart below.
+- "where is the advanced engine?" -> point to WFGY 3.0 below.
-- "where is the math / theory?" -> route by lineage: WFGY 1.0 Legacy -> WFGY 2.0 Core -> WFGY 3.0.
+- "where is the math / theory?" -> route by lineage: WFGY 1.0 -> WFGY 2.0 -> WFGY 3.0.
 - "how do I collaborate?" -> route to Work with WFGY.
 - "how do I support the project?" -> route to Support.